-The Center provides substantial intellectual and financial support to graduate students in the Humanities and Social Sciences at the University of Chicago engaged in the study of human rights through pre-dissertation and dissertation research grants, dissertation completion fellowship, teaching opportunities, internships, and the Graduate Human Rights Workshop.
+Graduate students in the Humanities and Social Sciences can receive substantial intellectual and financial support through pre-dissertation and dissertation research grants, dissertation completion fellowship, teaching opportunities, internships, and the Graduate Human Rights Workshop

 The PFCHR also advances path-breaking human rights research by supporting innovative scholarship and facilitating multi-year initiatives around key human rights questions.
 Ongoing thematic initiatives include Crisis of Humanitarianism, Health and Human Rights, and Human Rights at Home.